La Settimana Santa

 Church bells, including handheld altar bells, are silenced until the Easter vigil Mass on Holy Saturday.
 In some places parents tell children, "Tutte le campanelle volano a Roma."
 (All the bells are flying to Rome.)

 Good Friday (Venerdì Santo)

 Some villages in Italy stage dramatic processions or re-creations of the Stations of the Cross (le Stazioni della Via Crucis).
-In Enna in Sicily, more than 2,000 friars dressed in ancient costumes march through the streets.
-In Trapani, another Sicilian town, the solemn procession lasts for 24 hours.
+In Trapani, a Sicilian town, the solemn procession, pictured above, lasts for 24 hours.
 The oldest Good Friday procession in Italy, held in Chieti in the Abruzzi, features 100 violinists playing Selecchi's Miserere.

 In Sorrento there are two Good Friday processions: the white procession (processione bianca) in the morning, with participants wearing white, symbolic of Mary’s hope as she searches for her son, and the black procession (processione nera) in the evening, where black represents Mary’s sorrow as she beholds his dead body.